-Admittedly, having come straight from beautiful Mardin, Urfa didn’t leave the best first impression on me.
+Admittedly, having come straight from beautiful Mardin, Urfa didn’t leave the greatest first impression on me.

 It’s a crowded, hot and dusty city.
 But the more you walk around, the more random discoveries you’ll make.

-And after so many pleasant surprises like these, the city really grew on me over time – a feeling also enhanced by the friendliness of the locals.
+And after so many pleasant surprises like these, the city really grew on me over time – a feeling further enhanced by the friendliness of the locals.